lostisland/faraday/docs/middleware/index.md

 #### Setting Alternative Options per Application

-In the case where it is desirable to change the default option for all instances within an applcation, it can be done by configuring the options in a `/config/initializers` file.
+In the case where it is desirable to change the default option for all instances within an application, it can be done by configuring the options in a `/config/initializers` file.
 For example:

 ```ruby
 # config/initializers/faraday_config.rb